JJ/hoborg/text/text.md

 rebellion, but that was not true, well, not completely.
 The only papers they posted were circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
+People talked in the parade, exchanged addresses, all normal among educated workers.
+And yes, people and elephants held a few placards.
+So what?
+Is that forbidden now in democratic America?

-So if they somehow got wind of it and rioted, it was not our fault.
-Maybe they heard the paper posters talking, or maybe they were just on the brink of rebellion, all the United States are, ain't they?
+Maybe it's not so democratic, and maybe they heard the paper posters talking, or maybe they were just on the brink of rebellion, all the United States are, ain't they?
+Yes, I see you all nodding, you know it's true, people were just asserting their rights and that was that.

-It was nobody's fault either that a couple of our own clowns ended up in jail, but that was somehow how it all started.
+It was nobody's fault either but the repressive Lousiana cops that a couple of our own clowns ended up in jail, but that was somehow how it all started.
 Why the clowns were sent to jail is not clear, since as I said they had not been on the parade, I said that, right?
 They might have been drunk and on the